sonwh98/cdr/README.md

 # Live Demo

 Try the live demo.
 Be patient.
-It takes a while to load
+It takes a while to load.
+Long press or right click to get menu to checkout a project.
+Enter any http URL of a project on bitbucket or github to checkout the project.

 http://cdr.stigmergy.systems